 Importantly, the Kankanaeys adopt a dual approach to health: while they remain committed to traditional healing, they also recognise the efficacy of modern medicine.
 Clinics and hospitals are consulted alongside traditional healers, reflecting a pluralistic strategy to health care.
 As one elder noted:

 "Ngem dagitoy piman ninuno-tayo, nalaingda ta ag-warning-da met laeng… aywanam gapu ta mamatika met kaniana, mayat met."
 (Our ancestors were wise because their advice protected us.
-If you listen to them, you will be safe.) – Respondent 12
+If you listen to them, you will be safe.) – Respondent 12.

 This underscores the continuity of ancestral wisdom even as the community adapts to biomedical systems.
 Rather than abandoning traditional healing, the Kankanaeys weave both systems into a holistic framework, affirming resilience in their cultural identity.

 Table 2.
-Health beliefs and practices of Kankanaeys of Mountain Province.
+Health beliefs and practices of Kankanaeys of Mountain Province